Crime and Security Act 2010

 The Crime and Security Act 2010 (c.
-17) is an Act of the Parliament of the United Kingdom that introduced various measures relating to policing, crime and security; primarily regarding domestic violence, gang violence, anti-social behaviour, and requirements relating to the collection of forensic evidence from and the stop and search of individuals.
+17) is an act of the Parliament of the United Kingdom that introduced various measures relating to policing, crime and security; primarily regarding domestic violence, gang violence, anti-social behaviour, and requirements relating to the collection of forensic evidence from and the stop and search of individuals.

 Provisions

 Domestic violence

-In England and Wales, the Act introduces Domestic Violence Protection Notices, which may be issued by a police officer of at least the rank of Superintendent where they have reasonable grounds to believe that an individual has used or threatened violence against a family member and the issuance of a DVPN is necessary to protect that person by requiring the perpetrator to, where applicable, vacate the premises of and not to contact the victim, and Domestic Violence Protection Orders, made by a magistrates' court following issuance of a DVPN.
+In England and Wales, the act introduces Domestic Violence Protection Notices, which may be issued by a police officer of at least the rank of Superintendent where they have reasonable grounds to believe that an individual has used or threatened violence against a family member and the issuance of a DVPN is necessary to protect that person by requiring the perpetrator to, where applicable, vacate the premises of and not to contact the victim, and Domestic Violence Protection Orders, made by a magistrates' court following issuance of a DVPN.

 Forensic samples

-Following the ruling in S and Marper v United Kingdom by the European Court of Human Rights that holding the DNA samples of those who have been arrested for an offence but later acquitted or not charged is a violation of their Article 8 right to privacy, the Act creates a statutory framework for the retention and destruction of biometric data records created during the investigation of offences, as well as expanding the powers of police to take fingerprint and DNA samples.
+The act followed the ruling in S and Marper v United Kingdom by the European Court of Human Rights which stated that holding the DNA samples of those who have been arrested for an offence but later acquitted or not charged is a violation of their Article 8 right to privacy.
+The act creates a statutory framework for the retention and destruction of biometric data records created during the investigation of offences, as well as expanding the powers of police to take fingerprint and DNA samples.

+The act allows for the police to take samples from individuals previously convicted of serious crimes.

 Prisons

-The Act updates the Prison Act 1952 by criminalising the possession of unathorised mobile phones and other telecommunication devices within prisons.
+The act updates the Prison Act 1952 by criminalising the possession of unathorised mobile phones and other telecommunication devices within prisons.

 Stop and search

 Section 1 reduced the details that police were required to record and report on following stopping and searching a suspect in England and Wales.

+The act allows police services to only require their officers to record "stop and account" encounters if there is a full search.

+Reception

+The National DNA Database Ethics Group called for greater transparency in how the national DNA database was administered than had been committed to in August 2010.